|Altair - The First PC|

 The Altair was taken seriously!

 As time went on MITS found that an increasing slice of the market was being taken by startup companies.
 Roberts became increasingly difficult to deal with and claimed that Microsoft BASIC was in fact MITS BASIC.
 He decided to sell MITS and saw the BASIC license as the most valuable part of the property.
 In 1977 Roberts sold MITS to Pertec, a disk drive manufacturer, for several million dollars of stock.
-Pertec lost the BASIC license back to Microsoft and so the foundation for
+Pertec lost the BASIC license back to Microsoft and it became the foundation of the technology giant that we know today.

 Ed Roberts with an Altair